shradha-maharjan/Code-Completion-Project/CODE-RajulShakywar/README.md

 **VI._Note_ - We need to configure causal-model job with root permissions unless no File I/O opertation can be performed inside job container**

 **VII.Configure causal_model_job.yaml so that it runs the container with root permissions to perform write operations within container, run job container with infinite sleep (sleep infinity) bash command in causal_model_job.yaml**
+***
+Note:
+1. We need to configure causal-model job with root permissions unless no File I/O opertation can be performed inside job container.
+2. When we run a job with an infinite sleep command, it keeps the job running indefinitely until we manually delete it.
+We need this setup because we want to access the container created by the job and observe the runAsUser ID required in step IX to run the job with root permissions.
+***
 - `!kubectl create -f ./causal_model_job.yml`

 **VIII.Find the security context parameters of pod once job starts running**